- Author Contributions to the Manuscript and CRediT Taxonomy

 Funding

 All sources of funding for the research reported in the manuscript must be disclosed at the time of submission.
 Authors should clearly state the full name of the funding agency and provide the grant number, if available.
-If no specific funding was received, this should be stated explicitly.
+If no specific funding was received, this must be stated explicitly.
 Accurate and transparent disclosure of funding is essential to ensure accountability and to identify potential conflicts of interest, in accordance with the Principles of Transparency and Best Practice in Scholarly Publishing, jointly issued by COPE, DOAJ, OASPA, and WAME.

 General Principles